MisterH100/recipe-app/README.md

 # recipe-app

-recipe app made with React
+recipe app made with React <br>
-styled with tailwindcss
+styled with tailwindcss <br>
-API used for seacrhing recipes
+Recipe API used for seacrhing recipes

 ### how to run
 1.clone the repository to your local working environment